Sport, health and physical education are integral to students’ wellbeing and to their learning experience at Matthew Flinders Anglican College.

 - how to be organised and juggle competing commitments in order to be successful.

 Sport in the Curriculum

 From Prep to Year 10, Health and Physical Education is a core part of our Curriculum at Flinders.
-Fit for Life is the General Syllabus Subject in Years 11 & 12.
+Fit for Life is the General Syllabus Subject in Years 11 and 12.

 HPE enables our students to refine a range of specialised knowledge, understanding and skills, and boost their health.
 The focus is on students’ health, safety, wellbeing, and movement competence and confidence.

 Learning topics include sun safety, water proficiency for safety, nutrition, anatomy, healthy communities, teamwork, mindset, leadership, respect and fair play.